lnardon/MuutusChallenge/README.md

 # Muutus Challenge

 The Coding Challenge given to me was to create a basic e-commerce website with the Marvel API.
-In this challenge I implemented a the products page, and a fully functional cart page.
+In this challenge I implemented the products page, and a fully functional cart page.

 <p align="center">
   <img src="./demo.gif">